-- Bicycles should only be on roads streets, routes allowed for cycling.
+- Bicycles should only be on roads, streets, and routes allowed for cycling.

 - Do not ride a bicycle into its parking space.
-It is expected that you get off the bike upon arrival to the bicycle rack and walk it to the available space
+You should get off the bike upon arrival at the bicycle rack and walk it to the available space.

 - In a mixed path, bicycle riders should ride through the road with caution and should always give a notable sign of passing to other individuals on the road.

-- A bicycle rider moving slower than other transportation means on the road is expected to ride close to the edge of the road.
-However, a cyclist can take full travel lane when:
+- A bicycle rider moving slower than the flow of traffic is expected to ride close to the edge of the road.
+However, a cyclist can take a full travel lane when:

-- The travel lane is not standard i.e. has a width of fewer than 4.3 meters and it has no allotted lane for a bicycle.
+- The travel lane is not standard, i.e., it has a width of fewer than 4.3 meters and no allotted lane for a bicycle.